unisse-courses/node-mongodb-sample/README.md

 1. Download MongoDB Community Server from [here](https://www.mongodb.com/download-center/community).
 2. Follow the instructions for your operating system from [this guide](https://docs.mongodb.com/manual/administration/install-community/).
 3. You can also follow along this [YouTube Video by Traversy Media](https://youtu.be/-56x56UppqQ) for installing and using mongo `shell` & MongoDB Compass (similar to MySQL Workbench).
+4. Make sure that mongodb is running as a service in the background.
+Otherwise, this will not work.

 ## Local Setup
 1. Clone this repository: `git clone https://github.com/unisse-courses/node-mongodb-sample.git`